 Effect of spacing

 The seedlings transplanted at 60 × 30 cm (S1) showed maximum flower diameter (5.28 cm), average weight of 10 flowers (50.88 g), shelf life (28.44 days), number of flowers (47.69) and flower yield per plant (223.07 g).
 Days taken for flower initiation, days taken for 50% flowering and flowering duration was found non-significant due to different spacing (Table 2).
 The yield parameters were observed maximum at wider spacing due to a greater number of branches per plant and also less competition among the plants for nutrients and light, while flowers weight per plant directly correlated with number of flowers per plants.
 Similar results were also reported by Singh et al. (2018), Pal and Pandey (2007), Kumar et al. (2022), Chauhan et al. (2016) and Bhat & Shephered (2007) in marigold.
-However, treatment S3 (30 × 30 cm) had recorded significantly higher flower yield (14.29 t/ha).
+However, treatment S3 (30 × 30 cm) had recorded significantly resulted in higher flower yield (14.29 t/ha) as compared to other treatments.
 This may be due to more number of plants per unit area .
 Similar result was also reported by Tiwari et al. (2010) in marigold.

 Interaction effect of transplanting time and spacing

-In pooled, the interaction effect (T × S) was found non-significant for days taken for flower initiation, days taken for 50% flowering, flowering duration, flower diameter, average weight of 10 flowers and shelf-life.
-While, seedlings transplanted during 2nd week of February with spacing of 60 × 30 cm (T1S1) recorded significantly the highest number of flowers (53.88) and flower yield per plant (259.84 g) (Table 3).
-It might be due to the seedlings transplanted during 2nd week of February at 60 × 30 cm provides favorable growing conditions which enhances translocation of more photosynthates from vegetative to reproductive parts.
-While, seedlings transplanted during 2nd week of February at 30 × 30 cm (T1S3) had recorded significantly maximum flower yield per hectare (15.70 t) in pooled.
+In pooled, The interaction effect (T × S) was found non-significant for days taken for flower initiation, days taken for 50% flowering, flowering duration, flower diameter, average weight of 10 flowers and shelf-life.
+While, the highest number of flowers (53.88) and flower yield per plant (259.84 g) was recorded significantly in seedlings transplanted during 2nd week of February with spacing of 60 × 30 cm (T1S1) recorded significantly (Table 3).
+It might be due to the reason that the seedlings transplanted during 2nd week of February at 60 × 30 cm spacing provided favorable growing conditions which enhanced translocation of more photosynthates from vegetative to reproductive parts.
+While, maximum flower yield per hectare (15.70 t) was recorded significantly from seedlings transplanted during 2nd week of February at 30 × 30 cm spacing (T1S3) had recorded in pooled.
 It might be due to increased plant population under closer spacing which ultimately resulted in increased yield per hectare.